vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 Information we explicitly don't try to checkpoint:
 - Positions
 - Balances in the "signed for withdrawal" account.
-- Governence proposals that haven't been enacted yet aren't stored.
+- Governance proposals that haven't been enacted yet aren't stored.

 When a checkpoint is created, each validator should calculate its hash and submit this is a transaction to the chain(*).
 (*) This is so that non-validating parties can trust the hash being restored represents truly the balances.